IceHe/lib/mac/setup-guide.md

 How to :

-1. Generate the GPG key pair
+1. Generate a GPG key pair

     Reference : [Generating a new GPG key - GitHub](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key)